Changing your tenancy

-You must give us at least 28 days notice to end your tenancy.
+If you want to end your tenancy, you must tell us in writing.
+You must provide at least 28 days notice.
 If you don't give us at least 28 days, we may think you have abandoned the property and take steps to repossess the property.
 Any other joint tenant, partner or person living with you must also give their written agreement.
 We will contact them to arrange this.

 We will write to you to tell you when your tenancy will end and arrange a date with you for your home to be inspected.
 We will tell you of any work needed to replace or remove damaged fixtures or fittings, or alterations you have made without permission.
 We will also tell you how much rent you have to pay to end your tenancy.

 - return all keys including garden sheds, attics and outhouses on or before your tenancy end date.
 You will be given a receipt which you should keep for your records

 - contact your gas, electricity and phone suppliers to update your details

 - make sure all floor coverings are removed